Jberivera/hippo/README.md

 ```
 As you can see in this Json file we have an array, it has the information of a level in each one of his positions, let's explain each key and value,

-> Value information below is about the level itself
+> Value description below is about a level itself

 *key* | *value*
 --- | ---